Melissa King assault case

-2003 case
+Assault

-On May 1, 2003, school officials and students at Wilbur Wright Middle School separately notified police that "a large fight" was planned for after school near the intersection of Almira Avenue and West 110th street in Cleveland, Ohio.
+On May 1, 2003, school officials and students at Wilbur Wright Middle School separately notified police that "a large fight" was planned for after school near the intersection of Almira Avenue and West 110th street in Cleveland's West Boulevard neighborhood.
 Initially, it was believed that police arrived as the attack was under way.
-At the time Cleveland was a racial hotbed and some kids in the Cleveland area held the tradition that May 1st was "Beat Up A White Kid" day.
+At the time Cleveland was a racial hotbed and some kids in the Cleveland area held the tradition that May 1 was "Beat Up A White Kid" day.

-Two police cars were there prior to the attack and when school let out they saw a large group of students walking in the street on West 110th.
-From their automobiles, the police warned them to walk on the sidewalk.
+Two police cars were there prior to the attack and when school let out, they saw a large group of black and Hispanic students, twelve girls and six boys, walking in the street on West 110th.
+From their squad cars, the police warned them to walk on the sidewalk.
 Some of the students moved to block the police cars as part of the pre-planned attack.

-With the police kept at a distance, a pack of twelve girls and six boys, ages 9 through 15, began to run towards Melissa King, a 13-year-old white girl who was a student at Wilbur Wright and was walking home with two friends.
+With the police kept at a distance, the students began to run towards Melissa King, a 13-year-old white girl, who was walking home with two friends.
 On reaching King, one girl grabbed King's hair from behind and yanked her to the ground.
-Then the black and Hispanic youths, 17 of whom were students at Wilbur Wright, beat, kicked, and choked her.."
+The youths, seventeen of whom were students at Wilbur Wright, proceeded to beat, kick, and choke King as she was being held down.

 By the time police broke up the attack, King had suffered serious injuries to her head, arms, face, neck, back, and an eye and experienced dizziness and blackouts that her mother claimed required repeated visits to the hospital.

-Defense lawyers and prosecutors both agreed that the attack sprang from a personal vendetta between Melissa and one girl.
-This girl testified that Melissa had overheard her talking to a school counselor after she was sexually abused and attempted suicide, and claimed Melissa had spread gossip about this.
+Defense lawyers and prosecutors both agreed that the attack sprang from a personal vendetta between King and one girl.
+This girl testified that King had overheard her talking to a school counselor after she was sexually abused and attempted suicide, and claimed King had spread gossip about this.
 Within a few days of the attack, Wilbur Wright school responded by suspending five of the eighteen attackers from school for ten days.